Jordi1990/home-assistant.io/source/_integrations/aquacell.markdown

 ## Use cases

 The integration provides sensors to monitor salt level of the softener.
 You can use this information to create automations, for example, to notify you when the salt level is low and a refill is needed.
-Similair to the official app but now more flexible.

 You can also easily plot the history of the salt level sensors over time, which can give you more insight on usage.